Surija/Chinook/README.md

 * Implemented a method to remove a particular track from the selected playlist.

 6. User should be able to rename the playlist

+* Implemented a method to rename a playlist.
+* Altered the heading in PlaylistRazor to an input where user can rename the playlist.

 8. User should be able to remove the whole playlist

 * Updated NavMenu.razor to include a delete icon next to each playlist.